 Requesting Sick Leave Because of a Government-Issued Quarantine, Stay-at-Home, Shelter-in-Place, or Isolation Order

 The Families First Coronavirus Response Act provides 2 weeks of paid leave to eligible employees who need leave because they are subject to a federal, state, or local quarantine or isolation order, including shelter-in-place and stay-at-home orders.
+Full-time employees are eligible for 80 hours of leave; part-time employees are eligible for the number of hours normally worked over a two-week period.
 This fillable form helps employees who want to request leave and their employers by asking for the information required by law to grant leave requests.
 It is not legal or tax advice.
 Employees who want to request leave should complete the sections that apply to them and give the completed form to their employer

 What's the law?